isoldalmirante/Final-Project---Data-Analysis-TMU/README.md

-# Final-Project-Data-Analysis-TMU CIND820
+# Final-Project-Bank-Data-Analysis

 Analysis of Portuguese Banking Institution's Direct Marketing Campaigns: Predictive Modeling and Strategy Enhancement

 GitHub Contents:
-1. Dataset used in this project: Final_project_bank_full.csv
+1. Dataset used in this project: bank_full.csv
 2.